SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/connectors/outbound-smart-host-routing.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 12/1/2015
+ms.date: 6/7/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 4a9ef08e-bd62-4c6b-8790-d24fb0f8f24b
-description: "Create a Send connector in Exchange 2016 that's configured to route outbound mail through a smart host."
+description: "Summary: Create a Send connector in Exchange 2016 that's configured to route outbound mail through a smart host."
 ---

 # Create a Send connector to route outbound mail through a smart host

-Create a Send connector in Exchange 2016 that's configured to route outbound mail through a smart host.
+ **Summary**: Create a Send connector in Exchange 2016 that's configured to route outbound mail through a smart host.

 Instead of routing all outbound messages directly to the Internet, you may need to route your organization's outbound mail through a third-party smart host.
 For example, your organization may have an appliance that scans outbound mail for spam and malware.